MersimRizmani/Spotify-Mood-Ring/README.md

 #### JS Middleware

 This is seen in the popup.js file.
-This is where we have our handlers to perform actions, namely connecting to the Spotify API and server.
-The sign in handler connects to the spotify authorization API.
-The analyze handler calls the Spotify Web API and the server analysis endpoint.
+This is where we have our handlers to perform actions, namely allowing extension actions to connect to the Spotify API and server.
+The sign in handler allows the extension to  connect to the spotify authorization API.
+The analyze handler allows the extension to make calls to the Spotify Web API and the server analysis endpoint.
 There is also a handler on load to check for existing auth tokens.
 We also have a backend.js file.
-This file is the manifest file for our extensions, allowing permissions for what actions can be taken and what hosts can be connected to.
+This file is the script used in the manifest file for our extensions, acting as the handlers connecting to the server and APIs.

 #### Server